aahladmanas/aahladmanas.github.io/index.md

 I'm eternally excited about new ideas and finding good applications for my work!
 Shoot me an email if you want to chat!

 ### News
 * * *
+  1. **January 22, NuRD publihsed at ICLR 2022.**
+  2. **January 22, Link to work at CLeaR, work led by Mark Godlstein**: [link](https://arxiv.org/abs/2112.00881)
-  1. **June' 21, New work on arxiv:** What sort of predictive models come with performance guarantees under spurious correlations induced by a relationship between the label and some nuisance variables that are correlated on the covariates?
+  3. **June' 21, New work on arxiv:** What sort of predictive models come with performance guarantees under spurious correlations induced by a relationship between the label and some nuisance variables that are correlated on the covariates?
   [Predictive Modeling in the Presence of Nuisance-Induced Spurious Correlations](https://arxiv.org/abs/2107.00520)

   2. **Apr' 21, Link to work at AISTATS, 2021; Led by Mukund Sudarshan**: A new contrarian test statistic to use in CRTs to improve robustness to mis-specified covariate distributions.
 [CONTRA:Contrarian statistics for controlled variable selection](http://proceedings.mlr.press/v130/sudarshan21a.html)